Delta Omicron: Delta Omicron Foundation, Inc.

-Chapter and membership information
+Membership

 Membership is determined on the basis of talent, scholarship, and character and is open to collegiate music students enrolled in schools where Delta Omicron chapters are located, to music faculty members in those schools, and to professional musicians.
 Over 28,000 members have been initiated.
 The first honorary memberships were offered to women musicians of "national reputation" in 1916.

-Collegiate chapters are chartered in accredited institutions of higher learning and derive their names from the Greek alphabet in the regular sequence according to the date of installation.
 A member affiliated with a collegiate chapter (either undergraduate or graduate) must be a music major, music minor, or the equivalent of a music minor (as determined by individual chapters).

-Alumni chapters derive their names by using the name of the nearest collegiate chapter prefixed by the letter Zeta.
-Alumni chapters adopted Greek letter names beginning in 1944.

 Delta Omicron was the first music fraternity to establish chapters abroad.
 International chapters of Delta Omicron are those that are established outside of the boundaries of the United States, the first of which was established in South Korea on June 7, 1958.
 Members of an international chapter may be made up of collegiate or alumni members.
-International collegiate chapters derive their names from the Greek alphabet, prefixed by the letter Kappa.

 Chapters

 Delta Omicron has a total of 183 chapters and clubs.
 Of the 129 collegiate chapters that have been established in the United States, 37 are active.
+Collegiate chapters are chartered in accredited institutions of higher learning and derive their names from the Greek alphabet in the regular sequence according to the date of installation.

-Of the 46 alumni chapters and clubs that have been established in the United States, 15 are active.
+Alumni chapters derive their names by using the name of the nearest collegiate chapter prefixed by the letter Zeta.
+Alumni chapters adopted Greek letter names beginning in 1944.
+Of the 46 alumni chapters and clubs that have been established in the United States, fifteen are active.

 Eight chapters - seven collegiate and one alumni - were established in South Korea, due largely to the work of Lenore Harpster Lutz, who traveled to the country with her husband, a missionary.
 All are currently inactive.

-In 2017, the Delta Tau chapter at William & Mary disaffiliated with the national organization and formed the fraternity Delta Tau Omicron.
+International collegiate chapters derive their names from the Greek alphabet, prefixed by the letter Kappa.